This topic provides

 Many things can increase

 asthma.
-Some of these are not within your control.
-Others you can control.
+Some of these are not within your control;

-Triggers that may make asthma worse and may lead to
+Triggers also may make asthma worse and may lead to

 Call your doctor now or seek immediate medical care if: